2019 Stanley Cup Futures Odds

 The Metropolitan Division boats two perennial powerhouses in the east, the Washington Capitals, and the Pittsburgh Penguins.
 The division boast 3 of the top 4 active playoff performers in the NHL in Ovechkin, Crosby, and Malkin.
 All three of them have Conn Smythe trophies, to boot.

 - Believe it or not, the Washington Capitals aren’t the favorite to repeat, even in their own division.
-As it stands, they’re in a deadlock with the Penguins.
+As it stands, the Penguins are favorited over them.
 However, some astute management by Brian MacLellan has let them keep the majority of their cup winning core together, so they’ll still be a force in the east.
 MacLellan’s retention of John Carlson sure looks good in the early-goings.

 Team Stanley Cups Finals Appearances Last Championship Last Finals Appearance Washington Capitals 1 2 2018 2018 Pittsburgh Penguins 5 6 2017 2017 New York Rangers 4 11 1994 2014 New York Islanders 4 5 1983 1984 New Jersey Devils 3 5 2003 2012